ericcee/Flash-CHIP/README.md

 # Flash-CHIP

 Important: This script does not work in a WSL(Windows Linux Subsystem) environment.
-Please ensure your running this Script in a Linux environment without Windows as background to prevent driver issues.
+Please ensure running this Script in a Linux environment without Windows as background to prevent driver issues.

 Ready to use Flash environment for the C.H.I.P Single Board Computer